ketanwip/identitysphere-attestrix/README.md

 ---

+## About IdentiSphere

+IdentiSphere is a comprehensive access management platform that provides identity and access management (IAM) capabilities including user provisioning, access requests, approvals, multi-factor authentication, and integration with external systems.

+---

 ## Access Management & Governance

 Comprehensive access control, provisioning, and governance features to ensure the right people have the right access at the right time.